You hear it all the time; “Protein is important”. It’s true, but it can get overwhelming to figure out how to get enough protein in your food.

 When Should I Take Protein?

-Want to gain muscles and recover from your fitness routine?
-Try to take protein shakes within two hours of working out for the best results.
+You should take protein bars in between meals if you are looking to lose weight.
+If you want to gain muscles and recover from your fitness routine, take protein shakes within two hours of working out for the best results.

 Protein Powders Reviewed: